 This problem could be observed within two different scenarios

-- An issue goes out of the scope of JQL filter with workflow transition but SLA does not removed from issue
+- An issue goes out of the scope of JQL filter with workflow transition but SLA does not disappear from the issue

 - Or an issue goes in the scope of JQL filter with workflow transition but SLA does not appear on the issue